Vyrologix Leronlimab Description For 2022

-Vyrologix - Leronlimab, among various potential applications, is a viral-entry inhibitor in HIV/AIDS.
-It binds to CCR5, thus protecting healthy T cells from viral infection by blocking the predominant HIV (R5) subtype from entering those cells.
+For HIV, Vyrologix (Leronlimab) is a viral-entry inhibitor in HIV, protecting healthy T cells from viral infection by blocking the predominant HIV (R5) subtype from entering those cells.
 Leronlimab does not work on other strains of HIV (for example, X4); however, R5 is the most dominant strain of HIV.

 Only two documented cases of HIV cure have been reported, the Berlin and London patients, who both were cured via allogeneic stem cell transplants from CCR5-deficient donors.
 However, in pre-clinical studies, Leronlimab has demonstrated the ability to mimic CCR5 deficiency by binding to CCR5 receptors, thereby preventing HIV from interacting with its primary co-receptor.